"Alex Wallace's turnings capture the spirit of classical themes, but with a modern twist.

 My theatre design afforded me the historical research, which I have incorporated into my various styles of wood turning.
 I learned that I was much happier with the outcome of my pieces once I began designing and drawing plans as I did with theatre sets.
 The plotting of details, figuring and accurately cutting the angles is a challenge I find almost as exciting as rendering the finished product.
 I figure my angles to the third decimal point.

-Alex's art is featured in galleries throughout the Northwest, as well as in numerous international collections as far away as Canada, Colombia, Australia, and Japan.
+Alex's art is featured in galleries throughout the Northwest, as well as in numerous international collections as far away as Africa, Australia, Canada, China, Colombia, Israel, Japan, Mexico, and Nigeria.
 In the summer of 2002, he was selected as an artist for display in the Portland, OR "Street of Dreams" Million Dollar Homes.
 When the home sold, so did 13 of his pieces.

 To experience his work is to be transformed back in time to when true workmanship ruled the world.